Competition

 for the manner in which the Authority may cancel an exemption in accordance

-with sub-paragraph (c) or (d) or issue a declaration in accordance with sub-paragraph (e)
+with sub-paragraph (d) or issue a declaration in accordance with

-and the manner in which notice of the cancellation or declaration is to be published;
+sub-paragraph (e) and the manner in which notice of the cancellation or

 (g) provide